OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

   + Tradeoffs: Sources using SecureDrop don’t have to provide identifying information unless they choose to do so.
 This added protection for sources can sometimes present challenges for newsrooms that need to verify the legitimacy of an anonymous leak.

   + SecureDrop requires dedicated equipment and an administrator familiar with the basics of Linux and Bash shell.
 The SecureDrop docs provide a good overview of the process of [setting up SecureDrop](https://docs.securedrop.org/en/stable/index.html).
-ASK: LINK TO OUR LESSON.
-It isn't a trivial undertaking.
+It isn't a trivial undertaking -- this guide includes a whole [session on SecureDrop planning](docs/Chapter02-11-SecureDrop.md).
 And while some individual reporters have their own SecureDrop instances -- [Bart Gellman](https://tcfmailvault.info/) and Wired’s [Kevin Poulsen](https://freedom.press/people/kevin-poulsen/) both do, in general SecureDrop should be an institutional tool.

 ## Security is your responsibility